 5. A Picture ID to properly identify themselves.
+You must have a FRN # issued by the FCC see the ULS web site below.
 EVERYONE (including minors) must have proper ID for the VE Team.
 If a minor doesn’t have a photo ID, another form of ID such as a Social Security card, library card, school report card, school ID card, etc. may be acceptable.
 Check with the VE Team prior to the Testing Session if you have any questions regarding what may constitute a proper ID.

 When testing with W.C.A.R.S. fee is $10.00 (checks are acceptable.
 Make payable to “WCARS / VEC”) this option is used for our club most often.

 When testing with ARRL fee is $15.00 (checks are acceptable.
 Make payable to “ARRL / VEC”).